PrimeTimeTran/ProfileApp/README.md

 ```

 ![pwd](./assets/images/3e.png)
 Now the user knows something about us, amazing 🍾🎉.
-It seems sorta weird the way name and age are so small yet take up an entire row though.
+It seems weird the way name and age are so small yet take up an entire row though.
 Let's fix this in the next step

-**F)** Make name and age fit on the same row.
+**F)** Make name and age fit on the same row using [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 Add the following to the return of the `App` component:

 ```jsx
 // ... code ...
   <View